dhh1128/cfa/cfa-paper.md

 CFAs do not attempt to resolve such disputes.
 They make no claims about correctness, ownership, or legitimacy.
 Instead, they expose assertions so that tools and users can evaluate them in context.

-Different identifier choices can mitigate some risks.
+Different identifier choices can mitigate some of these risks.
 For example, identifiers that support cryptographic control allow a party to demonstrate stewardship over a namespace, while content-addressed identifiers can make tampering evident.
 However, these mechanisms remain optional.
 CFAs separate the *expression* of relationships from their *validation*.

 Conflicts among CFAs—such as competing claims about derivation or succession—are expected.
 In many domains, disagreement is inherent.
 CFAs provide a vocabulary for surfacing these disagreements without imposing a resolution model.